PriyaPalak/8-Week-SQL-Challenge/README.md

 This repository contains the solution for the 8 case studies in [#8WeekSQLChallenge](https://8weeksqlchallenge.com/).

 These Case Studies focus on various concepts of SQL starting from the basics to the advanced level.
-Also, you get to practice different steps involved in Data Analytics like Data Cleaning, Data Transformation and Exploration.
+Also, you get to deal with data coming from various domains and practice different steps involved in Data Analytics like Data Cleaning, Data Transformation and Exploration.

 ## :books: Table of Contents